 Two Degrees of Separation

-Neal walked through the well manicured grass as the autumn leaves blew past in the blustery wind.
+Neal walked through the well manicured grass that was still holding on to its green color despite the winter chill in the air.
 With his hands in his pockets he walked with purpose through the strategically placed trees.
 Habit made him look around to make sure that he was alone, even though it was unlikely that he had any enemies here.

 Walking up to a small brass plate set in the grass Neal sat down cross legged in front of it.
-He cleared the leaves that had collected on the grave marker carefully.
-He ran his fingertips over Kate's engraved name and the dates of her birth and death that were underneath.
+He cleared the dead autumn leaves that had collected on the grave marker carefully.
+He ran his fingertips over the engraving of Kate's name and the dates of her birth and death that were underneath.
 He had brought along a slender green branch that had a dozen delicate white and purple orchids sprouting from it.

 "You never really cared for roses."
 Neal smiled sadly as he set the orchids down.
 "Three years to the day, in some ways it's hard to believe that three years have already passed, in others so much has happened since then that I can't believe it all happened in such a short period of time.
 Speaking of changes..."

 Neal brought his leg out from under himself and pulled up his pant leg to show off that he was no longer wearing the tracking anklet.

 "I got it off just yesterday.
 I wasn't due for release for a few more months.
 Peter said something about 'good behavior', but I don't believe that for a second.
 I think the truth is that he did it so that I could come out here and visit you without having to ask.

 Peter and I still have our arguments over the best interpretation of the 'law', but we've come a long way.
 I'm still not sure what the future holds for us.
 Our success rate was so impressive that Huges has hinted lately about giving me an actual job at the F.B.I.
 Although I have a feeling I'll have to do a little 'freelancing' on the side.
 I can't imagine a government salary working out that well for me."